 If you have a significant sum of money, a Roth IRA is certainly an appealing investment option.
 You can defer taxes as your money grows, and you pay taxes when you make your contribution, so there's no further tax due.
-It would be great to be able to stash a big windfall in a Roth IRA.
-You can, as long as the sum of money is less than the maximum annual contribution allowed by the Internal Revenue Service (IRS).
+It would be great to be able to stash a lump sum into Roth IRA.
+You can, as long as the lump sum IRA contribution is less than the maximum annual contribution allowed by the IRS.

 Read More: Roth vs. Traditional IRA for Young Investors

 All IRAs have a maximum annual contribution.
 The maximum as of the time of publication is $6,000 if you're under age 50.
 If you're age 50 or over, the maximum is $7,000.
 Each member of a married couple can have an IRA and contribute up to the maximum.
 If one spouse isn't working, each member can still have an IRA as long as the working spouse's annual income is at least equal to the amount of both contributions.